pocketsizefund/pocketsizefund/README.md

 > Work in progress 🚧

-This is in ongoing development, a "v0", so expect significant changes going forward.
+This is in ongoing development so expect significant changes going forward.

 ### Participation